jkeam/ocp-virt-windows-gitops/README.md

-# ocp-virt-windows-gitops
-OpenShift Virtualization Windows GitOps
+# OpenShift Virtualization Windows GitOps

+Works in conjunction with https://github.com/jkeam/ocp-virt/tree/odf.

+Use this repository to update the Windows deployment.